 ![]() |

 | The main building of the Colgate factory was built in 1890.
 It had been previously used as a prison.
 Colgate moved into the building in 1921 and began soap production.
 An addition shown in the photos above was built in the 1940s for office space.
-Colgate moved in 2008 and I believe this building as well as the main one are still vacant.
-The property is best known for the other former Colgate building with the huge neon clock. [map] |
+Colgate moved in 2008 and I believe this building as well as most of the main one are still vacant.
+The Colgate property is best known for the giant clock on the main building. [map] |

 | Lebanon Armory Lebanon, IN |